 Strategic Therapy utilizes an effective approach called “Open Dialog.”
-Open Dialogue is a form of family communication that utilizes an openness and flexibility to change, opposed to promoting change directly.
+Open Dialogue is a form of family communication that utilizes openness and flexibility to change, as opposed to promoting change directly.
 Agendas are not encouraged and the beginning of the conversation flows with objective language about the challenges facing the client.
 Everyone is heard with unconditional acceptance.
-During the Open Dialogue process, therapists may not engage in normal therapeutic nomenclature, but rather be present through gestures, facial expressions, and posture (Burton, 2015).
+During the Open Dialogue process, therapists may not engage in normal therapeutic nomenclature but rather be present through gestures, facial expressions, and posture (Burton, 2015).4

 Mindfulness is associated with brain chemistry and the various ways the neural pathways in the brain are altered.
 In a mere eight weeks, the mid-prefrontal cortex and other parts of the brain are transformed in ways that bring about changes in creativity and a greater sense of well-being (Lazar et al. 2005).
 Based on Cognitive Behavioral Theory, Mindfulness is used to help substance use disorder clients prevent relapse.
 The program examines and discovers the genesis of addiction while focusing on negative emotions and cravings which are two predictors of relapse (Lazar, et al, 2005).6,7